spring 2023

 More info about the oral exam

-Oral exam based on an oral/visual presentation of the work process connected to the exhibited work.
+Oral exams are based on exhibited works and oral/visual presentation of the work process.

 Re-sit examination